-White tea also has compounds in it that protects it from both internal and external aging.
+White tea also has compounds in it that protect it from both internal and external aging.

 It also has benefits for your skin’s firmness too!
 Many studies found that the polyphenols in white tea can suppress components that damage fibers in your skin that keeps it tight.

 The polyphenol EGCG in white tea can also lower the risk of developing either Parkinsons and/or Alzheimer’s disease.

 Several test tube studies show that EGCG can actually prevent proteins from inappropriately folding and clumping together – which is a risk factor for both diseases.

 Now that you know how good White tea is for you, let’s look at the three different types of white tea that are out there.

 This is the most prized white tea.
 It is known for its pure flavor, light and floral aroma, and the golden color it has.
 They only use the top buds from the plant, which is why this is also the most expensive variety.